This post may contain affiliate links. Please read our disclosure policy.

 7 PointsPlus (Old plan)

-Making baked goods lighter can be tricky since it involves a fair amount of precision and chemistry, so I've learned the hard way that when it comes to light baking I'm a lot more successful when I bake tested recipes from reputable sources, such as Cooking Light or Weight Watchers, or other dependable light baking books—rather than make random substitutions myself.
+Making baked goods lighter can be tricky since it involves a fair amount of precision and chemistry, so I have learned the hard way that when it comes to light baking I’m a lot more successful when I bake tested recipes from reputable sources, such as Cooking Light or Weight Watchers, or other dependable light baking books—rather than make random substitutions myself.

 When I go to the time and expense of baking something, I want it to work, not land in the trash.